Danack/RfcCodex/better_web_sapi.md

 >
 > Possibly php-fpm could be made to work on windows with a thread instead of fork model...but that would be a lot of difficult work.

+### PHP-FPM process management woes

+I'm not even going to attempt to summarise the problem [but apparently it's quite bad](https://news-web.php.net/php.internals/116725) for extension maintainers.

 ## Hurdles to overcome